 Johnson’s election gamble set to pay off as exit poll predicts big Tory majority

+But Corbyn faces pressure to resign as Labour heads for second defeat in row under his leadership

-Boris Johnson’s gamble on a snap election looks to have paid off, with the Tories on course to win a big majority, according to an exit poll.
+Boris Johnson’s gamble on a snap election looks set to have paid off with the Tories set to win a big majority, according to an exit poll.

+The BBC/Sky/ITV poll puts the Conservatives on 368 seats, 42 above the 326 needed for an absolute majority in the Commons.

 The pound soared against the dollar and the euro as the exit poll emerged.